NotAGanesh/guide-to-make-a-mcserver/README.md

 > [!IMPORTANT]
 > Ensure your GeyserMC plugin matches your Minecraft server version (e.g., **1.21, 1.16.5, etc**.) and your server software (e.g., **PaperMC, Spigot, etc**.).
+6. After you downloaded the plugin, copy the `Geyser-Spigot.jar`, in my case the file named spigot, don't worry if the file named `Geyser-Fabric` or any other.
+7. Paste the file in `Your-Server\plugins` folder, if the folder is not there then paste the file in `Your-Server\mods` folder, Because the Folder names is different according to your server software